reidenong/crafting-interpreters/README.md

 Here are some implementations of the Lox language as described in [Crafting Interpreters](https://craftinginterpreters.com/).

 Lox is implemented in the following flavors:
 - jLox, a Tree walk interpreter of Lox implemented in Java.
+The canonical implementation as per the book.
+- pylox, similar to jlox but in Python.
+An exercise to writing pythonic, strictly (mypy strict) OO Python code.

 # jLox
 Setup